NYPL-Simplified/circulation-patron-web/README.md

 # Deploying

-This repository includes a Dockerfile, and the master branch is built as an image in Docker Hub in the Hub repository [nypl/patron-web](https://hub.docker.com/r/nypl/patron-web).
+This repository includes a Dockerfile, and the production branch is built as an image in Docker Hub in the Hub repository [nypl/patron-web](https://hub.docker.com/r/nypl/patron-web).
 You can deploy the application simply by running the image from Docker Hub.
 You can either use the `latest` tag in Docker Hub, or a specific version tagged with the version number.
 There will also be an image tagged `beta` for the most recent code on the `beta` branch.

 Alternatively, you can build your own container from local changes as described below.
 If you would like to deploy from Docker Hub, skip to [Running a container from the image](#running-a-container-from-the-image).